phatboysh/DynamicObjectTracking/README.md

 at the expense of performance.

 The exhaustive calculation is intended for benchmarking - however if you are using a very small number of tracked objects, exhaustive calculations may be better for your use case.
+This method raises the conflict event every frame, as such it's functionality is similar to OnTriggerStay().

 # Events